sleepysort/masteryduel/README.md

    Play at **masteryduel.com**

 Mastery Duel is an entry for the Riot Games API Challenge 2016 made by SleepyBox and Bouhm.
 It is a multiplayer web game in which two players face-off with their decks of choice, representing the Champion masteries of the respective Summoners, in a turn-based strategy card game.

+Currently only supports NA summoners, and is really only playable at a resolution above 1366x768.

 ## Game Design ##